ossc-db/pg_dbms_stats/doc/pg_dbms_stats-en.md

 might fail if the format is incompatible with the export side.
 See [COPY command](http://www.postgresql.jp/document/current/html/sql-copy.html) for details.

+Import of exported statistics into PostgreSQL servers of different major versions is not supported.
+Even if the import appears to be successful, there is a good chance that the subsequent server operation will be unstable and the expected execution plan will not be obtained.

 ## RESTRICTIONS

 There are some important poins and restrictions to use pg_dbms_stats.